-Petzel Gallery is pleased to announce an exhibition of new paintings by Thomas Eggerer.
+Petzel Gallery is pleased to present Waterworld, a single painting show by New York based artist Thomas Eggerer.

 This catalogue is published on the occasion of the exhibition Gesture and Territory, Petzel Gallery, New York, October 10 – November 9, 2013